 Virginia criminal lawyers are an integral part of the federal and state justice systems.
-Defense attorneys uphold the rights and protections of criminal defendants including the right to a fair trial, the right to due process and the right to effective assistance of counsel.
-Nicole Naum believes strongly that each of her clients deserves effective representation that ensures all rights and privileges are protected.
-She offers skillful defense representation to those accused of
+Defense attorneys uphold the rights and protections of criminal defendants including the right to a fair trial, the right to due process, and the right to effective assistance of counsel.
+Steve Duckett believes strongly that each of his clients deserves effective representation and that all their rights and privileges should be protected.
+Learn more about the difference between misdemeanors and felonies in Virginia.

-Assault is a blanket term that many people might use to describe a violent act, but in Virginia law there are a number of different offenses that carry wildly different penalties with a possible conviction.
-Simple assault is the most common type of assault in Virginia, it is charged as a Class 1 misdemeanor and carries a maximum penalty of one year in prison and $2,500 in fines.
+Assault is a blanket term that many people might use to describe a violent act, but in Virginia law there are a number of different offenses that carry wildly different penalties upon conviction.
+Simple assault is the most common type of assault in Virginia; it is charged as a Class 1 misdemeanor and carries a maximum penalty of one year in prison and $2,500 in fines.
 A criminal attorney in Virginia can help build a strong defense in assault cases.

-Domestic Violence is a different charge when the act is committed against someone that you share a residence with.
-This could include family members, spouses or even a roommate.
-The penalties for this crime are more severe that normal assault, so it is important to understand the difference between the levels of assault laws in Virginia.
-Our Virginia assault lawyer page will have more information about these laws and how they might affect you if you are charged with one of them.
+Domestic violence is a separate offense, charged when the act is committed against someone that the perpetrator shares a residence with.
+This can include family members, spouses or even a roommate.
+The penalties for this crime are more severe than normal assault, so it is important to understand the difference between the levels of assault laws in Virginia.

-Because there are so many different types of controlled substances that are illegal to possess and distribute under Virginia law, and each one carries a different level of danger to the public.
+There are many different types of controlled substances that are illegal to possess and distribute under Virginia law, and each one carries a different level of danger to the public.
 The Commonwealth groups these into six different classifications, or schedules, with penalties that can vary according to the schedule of the drug.

-The least severe is Schedule 6.

-The most severe penalties will be associated with schedule 1 controlled substances.
+The least severe schedule of controlled substances is Schedule 6, and the most severe penalties will be associated with Schedule 1 controlled substances.
 These are considered not only the most dangerous substances for public consumption, but also drugs that have a high risk of becoming addictive with extensive use.
-Schedule 1 includes drugs like heroin, GHB and ecstasy.
+Schedule 1 includes drugs like heroin, GHB and MDMA (ecstasy).
 If you have been charged with a drug related offense and you are unaware of which specific charge you are facing and the penalties that could accompany a conviction, please contact our attorneys for more information.

-One of the more commonly prosecuted crimes in the Commonwealth of Virginia and throughout the Nation, driving under the influence carries very serious penalties, even with a first time conviction.
+One of the more commonly prosecuted crimes in the Commonwealth of Virginia and throughout the nation, driving under the influence carries very serious penalties, even with a first time conviction.
 A first time DUI violation carries a maximum penalty of a year in jail and a fine of up to $2,500.
 With the presence of a prior DUI conviction on your record, the penalties you may face increase exponentially.

 However, even when a drunk driving case seems cut-and-dry, there are many options for an experienced Virginia criminal lawyer to use in challenging the validity of the prosecution’s evidence.
 If you have been charged with a drunk driving violation, our attorneys offer a free consultation and will be able to help you determine the best course of action for your defense.

 - Driving with faulty brakes

-- Driving at any speed over 80 mph, regardless of posted speed limit
+- Driving at any speed over 80 mph, regardless of the posted speed limit

-- Driving over 20 mph over the posted speed limit
+- Driving more than 20 mph over the posted speed limit

 - Passing a vehicle on a curve